Waltertpan/RedBlueSecurityEngineer_June_8_2021/BlueTeam.md

   - **Metric**: WHEN count() GROUPED OVER top 5 ‘system.auth.ssh.event’
   - **Threshold**: IS ABOVE 15 FOR THE LAST 2 minutes
   - **Vulnerability Mitigated**: Brute Force
   - **Reliability**: Medium reliability in detecting Brute Force attempts.
+May generate a fair amount of false positives depending on general useage numbers.
 ![BruteForceMonitor](/Images/BruteForceMonitor.png)
   - **Explanation**: The number of failed SSH attempted in a short amount of time indicates a brute force attack has occurred.
+However, if a password cracker, like Hydra, spaces out cracking attempts over time, it may avoid detection.
+Setting the threshold low to mitigate that problem may result in more false positives.
 ![SSHattempted](/Images/SSHattempted.PNG)

 #### Privilege Escalation Monitor